Transportation in India – What the Tuk Tuk?!

-**We originally published this post back in 2010, after our first trip to India.
+We originally published this post back in 2010, after our first trip to India.
 We spent 5 weeks backpacking across Northern India.
-I actually wrote most of this post on a moleskine notepad while traveling on the train from Udaipur to Mumbai.
+I actually wrote most of this post on a moleskine notepad while traveling on an overnight train from Udaipur to Mumbai.
 Yes, an actual pen and paper!

-I was cleaning up some old posts during our recent website re-design, and I stumbled on this one.
+I was cleaning up some old posts and I stumbled on this one.
 I thought it would be fun to re-publish, as most of you likely have not read this one.

-If you’ve traveled to India, this one should bring back some memories!
+If you’ve visited India this one should bring back some memories!

 Travel and transportation through India can be challenging.
 At times, it can be a frightening ordeal that leaves you speechless, questioning why you would subject yourself to such unnecessary distress.

-Let me walk you through a typical tuk-tuk experience in India
+Let me walk you through a typical tuk-tuk experience.

 First, the majority of tuk tuks (aka auto-rickshaws) are falling apart and should not be allowed on the road.
 They’re basically a lawn mower with a rusty metal bubble on top, hardly the type of vehicle you’d want to get into an accident with.

 Second, we’re not convinced that the majority of drivers even have driver’s licenses; and if they do, the government should seriously consider beefing up the testing and qualifications process.